Argentine heavy metal: History

-The Argentine Rock of the late 1970s included bands such as Pappo's Blues, El Reloj, Vox Dei and Pescado Rabioso.
+The Argentine Rock of the late 1970s included bands such as Pappo's Blues, El Reloj, Vox Dei, Billy Bond y La Pesada del Rock and Roll, and Pescado Rabioso.
 The fans of those bands would eventually create the first heavy metal bands.
 There was no specialized press at the time, and bands and concerts were scarce.
 Pappo, who was already a famous musician and had been in Europe for some time, created a band influenced by the new wave of British heavy metal, Riff.
-V8, a band with less popularity, mixed heavy metal and punk rock, and became notable during an incident at the "Buenos Aires Rock" concert.
+V8, a relatively lesser-known band, mixed heavy metal and punk rock, and gained attention during an incident at the "Buenos Aires Rock" concert.

 The end of the national reorganization process in 1983 allowed an increased activity.
-Metal was the first heavy metal magazine in Argentina, edited in 1983, and "Cuero Pesado" (Heavy leather) the first radio program.
-Many bands, like V8, could release their first long plays.
+Metal was the first heavy metal magazine in Argentina, published in 1983, and "Cuero Pesado" (Heavy leather) the first radio program.
+Many bands, like V8, could release their first full-length albums.
 However, activity decreased a short time later.
-Riff broke up when a concert at the Ferrocarril Oeste stadium ended with huge vandalism, and V8 tried to emigrate to Brazil.
+Riff broke up when a concert at the Ferrocarril Oeste stadium ended with widespread vandalism, and V8 tried to emigrate to Brazil.

-Riff returned in 1985, and V8 returned as well with a new line-up.
+Riff returned in 1985, and V8 returned as well with a new lineup.
 The international success of Glam metal increased the interest in heavy metal music as well.
-A new magazine appears, Riff Raff, and the discos Halley and Cemento became important venues for concerts.
+A new magazine, Riff Raff, appeared and the discos Halley and Cemento became important venues for concerts.
 The activity decreased again in 1989, during a national economic crisis caused by an hyperinflation.